-The WDE has decided not to receive federal funds related to the Title I, Part C, the Migrant Education Program (MEP).
+The WDE has decided not to receive federal funds related to the Title I, Part C, Migrant Education Program (MEP).
 Please note the state's MEP is a summer only program and would receive federal funds for only the summer session.
+In short, the reasons for the WDE's decision not to participate with the Office of Migrant Education MEP are as follows:

-- 1. Supporting Needs of Migratory Children (ESEA section 1304(b)(1)): Describe how, in planning, implementing, and evaluating programs and projects assisted under Title I, Part C, the State and its local operating agencies will ensure that the unique educational needs of migratory children, including preschool migratory children and migratory children who have dropped out of school, are identified and addressed through: - i.
+- Limited and decreasing number of migrant eligible student enrollment during the funded summer sessions; - Limited and decreasing numbers of school districts' summer participation, from three school districts in 2008 to one school district in 2016; - The requirement to implement and use the Migrant Student Information Exchange (MSIX) system in order to receive federal funding was/is a federal requirement that the WDE was/is not willing to accept as it involves collecting and sharing of student level information and data; and, - Wyoming takes pride in its ability and vigilance to safeguard its student information and data, implementation and use of MSIX precludes such established safeguards. - 1.
+Supporting Needs of Migratory Children (ESEA section 1304(b)(1)): Describe how, in planning, implementing, and evaluating programs and projects assisted under Title I, Part C, the State and its local operating agencies will ensure that the unique educational needs of migratory children, including preschool migratory children and migratory children who have dropped out of school, are identified and addressed through: - i.
 The full range of services that are available for migratory children from appropriate local, State, and Federal educational programs; - ii.
 Joint planning among local, State, and Federal educational programs serving migratory children, including language instruction educational programs under Title III, Part A; - iii.
 The integration of services available under Title I, Part C with services provided by those other programs; and - iv.
 Measurable program objectives and outcomes.